42Lines/wicket-source/readme.md

 3. Install SourceOpener by putting its .jar into the eclipse drop-ins folder and restarting Eclipse.
 Then "Show View" / "Source Opener, Recent File Locations" to get to the tab.

+The Chrome extension currently depends on Chrome experimental APIs and thus is not available as a general release yet.

 ## Notes